fabricecordelieres/IJ-Plugin_MetroloJ/README.md

+<h1 align="center">MetroloJ plugin: WARNING</h1>
+A bug has been found in the way the reference distance was computed for co-alignement analysis.
+The bug is now corrected.
+This repository contains the explanations together with a new version of the plugin including the correct way to do the calculations.

 <h1 align="center">MetroloJ plugin: supporting documents</h1>

 Several documents are available to download.
 Their source code ($\LaTeX$) is available for the [docs/src/ folder](docs/src).